Pat McQuistan

-Patrick Shawn McQuistan (born April 30, 1983) is a former American football offensive tackle in the National Football League for the Dallas Cowboys, Miami Dolphins, New Orleans Saints, Arizona Cardinals and Tennessee Titans.
-He played college football at Weber State University.
+Patrick Shawn McQuistan (born April 30, 1983) is an American former professional football player who was an offensive tackle in the National Football League (NFL) for the Dallas Cowboys, Miami Dolphins, New Orleans Saints, and Arizona Cardinals.
+He played college football for the Weber State Wildcats.

-Early years
+Early life

 McQuistan attended and played football at Lebanon High School in Lebanon, Oregon, earning second-team All-Valley League honors as a junior defensive lineman.
 In his last year, he was moved to the offensive line and earned honorable-mention All-Valley League honors as an offensive tackle and punter.

 College career

 McQuistan accepted a football scholarship from Weber State University along with his brother Paul, but was declared academically ineligible in 2002.
 He played baseball as a pitcher for one season at Edmonds Community College.
 In 2003, he enrolled at Weber State and sat out the season as an academic redshirt.

 As a junior in 2004, he played in 10 games as a backup offensive tackle and guard.
 He missed the season opener.
 The team finished with a 1–10 record.
 As a senior in 2005, he started 11 games at tackle.
 The team finished with a 6–5 record.